-Costa Medica Healthcare & Diagnostic Center, located in Rosario, Cavite, Philippines offers patients Ovarian Tumor Removal procedures among its total of 162 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Ovarian Tumor Removal procedures at Costa Medica Healthcare & Diagnostic Center, as all prices are available on request only.
+Costa Medica Healthcare and Diagnostic Center, located in Rosario, Cavite, Philippines offers patients Ovarian Tumor Removal procedures among its total of 162 available procedures, across 2 different specialties.
+Currently, there's no pricing information for Ovarian Tumor Removal procedures at Costa Medica Healthcare and Diagnostic Center, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?